Challenges for $\Lambda$CDM: An update: Hubble tension

-Recently, Ref. \cite{Alestas:2021xes} has demonstrated that this model has an advantage over both early time and late time deformations of $H(z)$ to fully resolve the Hubble crisis while at the same time improving the level of the $\Omega_m$-$\sigma_8$ growth tension.
+Recently, \citet{Alestas:2021xes} have demonstrated that this model has an advantage over both early time and late time deformations of $H(z)$ to fully resolve the Hubble tension while at the same time improving the level of the $\Omega_m$-$\sigma_8$ growth tension.
 In addition it has the potential to provide equally good fit to low $z$ distance probes such as BAO and SnIa as the Planck18/$\Lambda$CDM model.